 1. CULTIVATING BUSHES (DƯỚNG) FOR RAW MATERIALS (TRỒNG CÂY NGUYÊN LIỆU)

 The raw material for Zó paper is called Dó (same as mitsumata in Japan) and Dướng (same as Kozo in Japan).
-Dướng is cultivated in the region, but Dó trees only grow in nature.
+Dướng is cultivated in the region or grow wildly very fast everywhere in the north of Vietnam ( Hoa Binh, Tuyên Quang, Thai Nguyen), but Dó trees is more difficult to grow they only can live in the high moutains.
 The Dó paper made from Dó bark is well known for being the strongest and most durable paper in Vietnam; it is also the oldest one that appeared more than 800 years ago.

 2. HARVESTING RAW MATERIALS (THU HOẠCH NGUYÊN LIỆU THÔ)

-Branches from the shrubs are usually harvested from December to January.
+After one or two years branches from the shrubs are usually harvested from November to February.
 The branches are cut off at an angle using a sickle.

 3. STEAMING & STRIPPING THE BARK (BÓC VỎ)

 The branches are steamed for a few hours, which can be easily done by a few people.
 Steaming makes it easy to strip the branches off their bark.

 Then the branch is held in one hand and the bark in the other, and then both are wedged between the feet so that the bark can be stripped from the branches in such a way that the stripped bark makes a cylinder shape.